OCA/sale-reporting/sale_comment_template/readme/DESCRIPTION.rst

 Adds comments on sales orders.
-The comments can be edited directly on the sales orders or loaded from templates.
+The comments can be loaded from templates.

 Adds comments on

 #. sales orders:

-   The comments can be edited directly on the sales orders or loaded from templates.
+   The comments can be loaded from templates.

    Two positions are available for the comments: